Bawanthathilan/COVID-19-SriLanka-Tracker/README.md

 You will able see any lint errors in the console.

-By using this application, users can get to know more descriptive details
+By using this application, users will be able to know descriptive details